List of The Vision of Escaflowne characters: Susumu Amano

 Susumu Amano (referred to by his surname Amano) is the captain of the Kamakura-Kita High School track club and Hitomi Kanzaki's crush.
-When Hitomi learns he is moving aboard, she asks him to give her first kiss if she sprint 100 m in 13 seconds.
+When Hitomi learns he is moving aboard, she asks him to give her first kiss if she sprints 100 m in 13 seconds.
 Hitomi's attempt is interrupted by the sudden appearance of Van and a dragon, ending with Hitomi being swept up in a pillar of light to Gaea and Amano being unable to grab onto before she is taken.
 On Gaea, Hitomi meets Allen Schezar, who bears an uncanny resemblance to Amano.

 Following Hitomi's disappearance, Amano tries to contact her through her pager.
 He and Yukari also learn from Hitomi's mother that Hitomi's grandmother had also once been taken away by a pillar of light during a summer festival and returned with the pendulum pendant she later gave Hitomi.

 In the final episode, two girls are overheard discussing that Amano and Yukari are dating and make the "perfect couple."